UK DONOR EGG PROGRAMME FAQ

 This is an individual choice and one only you can decide.
 When meeting with one of the mental health providers as part of your screening, the topic of disclosure will be discussed.
 We do highly recommend you discuss that an egg donor was used to your medical team, such as your OB/GYN, and pediatrician, as to ensure proper testing is done, and to have an accurate medical history for both you and your child(ren).

-Is there a cost to enroll or register to the Donor Database?
+Is there a cost to enroll or register to the donor registry?

-No. There are no upfront costs to browse the donor database.
+No. There are no upfront costs to browse the donor registry.

 What determines the cost of donor egg treatment?

 Once the donor is selected the fee is payable in full.
-All cycle monitoring of the donor and recipient are included, the egg collection, Intra-cytoplasmic sperm injection (ICSI), transfer, and subsequent blood work and scans to determine pregnancy.
+All cycle monitoring of the donor and recipient are included: the egg retrieval, intracytoplasmic sperm injection (ICSI), transfer, and subsequent bloodwork and scans to determine pregnancy.

 What is the payment time frame after selecting a donor?